All Episodes

 Excellent.

-I've been a marathon runner in LA for actually I've run all the LA marathons since 1986.
+I've been a marathon runner in L.A. for, actually, I've run all the L.A. marathons since 1986.

 Yeah.

-Yeah, who knew who knew?
+Yeah, who knew?

 That's right.

-Uh otherwise, you know, how can I how can we continue on with this?
+Otherwise, how can we continue on with this?

-But uh, well, you know, pressure cooker.
+But pressure cooker.

-What where do you get, for example, where where were if you wanted to get a pressure cooker, Steve, where would you go?
+If you wanted to get a pressure cooker, Steve, where would you go?

 Pressure cookers.